 Well amigos, by now you can see that Backpacking South America is a dream destination for any adventurer traveler as it offers a large variety of incredible things to do, see and explore.
 There is a route for any adventure traveler or any taste or personal interest to choose from.

-To really experience and emerge on the local culture, try not to stay at chain hotels or eat at fancy-touristy restaurants.
-I don’t even need to mention to NEVER eat at fast food.
-Support the local economy in any way possible as eating at local restaurants, and by hiring a local guide when possible.
+To really experience and emerge on the local culture, try not to stay at chain hotels or eat at fancy touristy restaurants.
+I don’t even need to mention to NEVER eat fast food.
+Support the local economy in any way possible as eating at local restaurants, and hiring a local guide when possible.

 Here is some further information I think you might need to plan your trip: